I'm looking for...

 ½ teaspoon fenugreek powder

-2 – 3 cups of yogurt, beaten till smooth
+2 – 3 cups of yogurt, whisked till it is smooth with no lumps.

 Salt to taste